Safety, Care & Maintenance

 Dust often.
 We recommend vacuum cleaning with the crevice and/or dusting tool to clean seams and joints if present.
 Dust and food particles are abrasive and can prematurely wear out these areas.

-Gently wipe.
-We recommend at least bi-weekly wiping using a damp, lint-free cloth or sponge.
+Gently wipe and condition.
+We recommend before initial use, and thereafter at least bi-annually, the application of a high quality leather conditioner using a lint-free cloth.
 As a general rule with leather, Do Not Rub.

 Do not use harsh chemicals or abrasive cleansers.
 Only use leather cleaning products specifically formulated and recommended for leather furniture cleaning.
 Follow all instructions that accompany any leather cleaning product.
 Additionally, leather conditioners may provide a stain barrier and help extend the life of your leather.
 Before using any cleaning or conditioning product on your leather, if possible, test it first on a less visible area.